-Only its dark blue keel jutted out over the surface.
-But by Friday night, even that had disappeared, and rescuers set two giant beige buoys to mark the area.
-Navy divers attached underwater air bags to the 6,852-ton ferry to prevent it from sinking deeper, the Defense Ministry said.
+The ship had left the northwestern port of Incheon on Tuesday on an overnight journey to the holiday island of Jeju in the south with 476 people aboard.
+It capsized within hours of the crew making a distress call to the shore at 9 a.m.
+Soon, only its dark blue keel jutted out over the surface.
+By late Friday, even that had disappeared, and rescuers floated two giant beige buoys to mark the area.
+Navy divers attached underwater air bags to the 6,852-ton ferry to prevent it from sinking further, the Defense Ministry said.

-The coast guard said divers began pumping air into the ship to try to sustain any survivors.
+Coast guard officials said divers began pumping air into the ship in an attempt to sustain any survivors.

-Investigators said the accident came at a point where the ship had to make a turn, and prosecutor Park Jae-eok said investigators were looking at whether the third mate ordered a turn that was so sharp that it caused the vessel to list.
+South Korean officials offered some information about what may have led to the sinking.
+They said the accident happened at a point where the ferry had to make a turn.
+Prosecutor Park Jae-eok said investigators were looking at whether the third mate ordered a turn that was so sharp that it caused the ship to list.

-The sharp turn came between 8:48 a.m. and 8:49 a.m., but it’s not known whether it was done voluntarily or because of some external factor, said Nam Jae-heon, a spokesman for the Maritime Ministry.
+The ship made the sharp turn between 8:48 a.m. and 8:49 a.m., but it’s not known whether that was done voluntarily or because of some external factor, said Nam Jae-heon, a spokesman for the Maritime Ministry.

 Another angle being probed is the role of the captain, 68-year-old Lee Joon-seok.

-Yang said earlier that Lee was not on the bridge when the ferry was passing through an area with many islands clustered closely together, something he said is required by law so the captain can help a mate make a turn.
+Yang Jung-jin, a senior prosecutor, said the captain was not present on the bridge when the ship was passing through an area with many islands clustered closely together, something he said is required by law so the captain can help a mate make a turn.
 The captain also abandoned people in need of help and rescue, he said.

 "The captain escaped before the passengers," Yang said.

-Two crewmembers on the bridge of the ferry — a 25-year-old woman and a 55-year-old helmsman — also failed to reduce speed near the islands and conducted a sharp turn, Yang said.
+Two crewmembers on the bridge of the ferry — a 25-year-old female mate and a 55-year-old helmsman — also failed to reduce speed in the waters near the islands and conducted a sharp turn, Yang said.
 They also did not carry out necessary measures to save lives, he said.